Wall Street bets Trump will make America grow again

 Of course, Trump's calls for tariffs on goods imported from Mexico and China raises the specter of a scary trade war that could be very bad for multinationals like Apple (AAPL, Tech30), Ford (F) and Nike (NKE).
 But that would presumably have less impact on small cap stocks, which historically have little revenue from outside the U.S.

-"Small companies are less at risk of any tightening of trade restrictions," said Randy Frederick, managing director of trading and derivatives at Charles Schwab.
+"Small companies are less at risk of any tightening of trade restrictions," said Randy Frederick, vice president of trading and derivatives at Charles Schwab.

 Sign up for CNNMoney's morning market newsletter: Before The Bell